CHALLENGE AMERICA: Eligibility

 - Federally recognized tribal communities or tribes.

-Applicants may be arts organizations, local arts agencies, arts service organizations, local education agencies (school districts), and other organizations that can help advance the goals of the NEA.
+Applicants fitting the above eligibility requirements may be arts organizations, local arts agencies, arts service organizations, local education agencies (school districts), or other organizations that can help advance the goals of the NEA.

 To be eligible, the applicant organization must:

-Previous NEA applicants recommended for FY 2020, FY 2021, or FY 2022 funding in Grants for Arts Projects (formerly known as Art Works), Research Grants in the Arts, or Our Town, are not eligible to apply (as indicated by an NEA Offer Letter dated November 4, 2019, or later).
+Previous NEA applicants recommended for funding in Grants for Arts projects, Research Grants in the Arts, or Our Town in FY 2021, FY 2022, or FY 2023, are not eligible to apply (as indicated by an NEA Offer Letter dated November 10, 2020 or later).

-Previous Challenge America applicants and grantees are eligible to apply, as long as they were not recommended for FY 2020, FY 2021, or FY 2022 funding in Grants for Arts Projects (formerly known as Art Works), Research Grants in the Arts, or Our Town.
+Previous Challenge America, American Rescue Plan (ARP), and CARES Act applicants and grantees are eligible to apply, as long as they were not recommended for FY 2021, FY 2022, or FY 2023 funding in Grants for Arts Projects, Research Grants in the Arts, or Our Town.

 Contact us at email@example.com or 202-682-5700 if you have questions.